APRIL READING

 A WORLD FULL OF NATURE STORIES Angela McAllister

-A richly illustrated collection of stories drawn from landscapes around the world, each one rooted in animals, seasons and the rhythms of the natural world.
+Richly illustrated by Hannah Bess Ross, this is a collection of stories drawn from landscapes around the world, each one rooted in animals, seasons and the rhythms of the natural world.
 It moves from myth and folklore to quieter, observational tales, all held together by a sense of place.

 RELATED READING